A new roof offers energy efficiency and peace of mind.

 Choosing the Right Roof Installer

-All Ygrene certified roofing contractors are licensed, insured, pre-screened and have been in the roofing business for at least two years or more.
+All Ygrene certified roofing contractors are licensed, insured, pre-screened and have been in the roofing business for at least a year or more.
 Quality installers offer workmanship and equipment warranties and are transparent about when and how they use sub-contractors.
 Be sure to ask your contractor to explain what is covered by workmanship and equipment warranties before starting your roofing project.

 Paying for Your New Roof